-The Headquarter of the Humla district, Simikot is located at Karnali zone, north-western part of Nepal, boarding by India and Tibetan autonomous region.
-Due to geographic structure Humla is one of the remote and isolated regions in Nepal.
+The headquarters of the Humla district, Simikot is located at Karnali zone, north-western part of Nepal, boarding by India and Tibetan autonomous region.
+Due to its geographic structure, Humla is one of the remote and isolated regions in Nepal.
 Simikot Trekking trail goes along with Mugu and Dolpo districts in the Trans-Himalaya region.
-As this is less frequented trekking trail, mostly you are walking through isolated villages with unique culture, traditional and virgin nature.
-This area is untouched by modernization and preserved nature beauty, culture and tradition.
+As this is a less-frequented trekking trail, mostly you are walking through isolated villages with unique culture, traditional and virgin nature.
+This area is untouched by modernization and preserved natural beauty, culture, and tradition.

-For the Simikot you need to do camping organize trip, there is not tea house facilities like other trekking region in Nepal.
+For the Simikot you need to do camping organize the trip, there are no tea house facilities like another trekking region in Nepal.
 Upper Humla Karnali valley to Manasarovar and Kailash trip in Tibet is most common trip routes in this region, there is another trekking route, for one two-week circuit through the Limi Valley and next is a potential three-weeks trek connecting Nyin and Limi valleys.
-From Simikot the trail goes south along the bank of Humla Karnali River deep below Simkot, and east past several exciting villages called Bargauon - Tehe - Dojam then further up the Nyin Valley and remote northeastern corner of Humla.
-To the northwest a high as well as a low trail bring you along the upper Humla Karnali river valley, and eventually to the Tibet.
-A more northerly trail takes you to the remote, but inhabited Limi Valley.
-A beautiful Saipal Himal (7,031 m) is one of the highest mountains of this trip; pasture land with herd of Yaks and wild goats makes your trip superb.
-If you like to study almost century back History of Tibet, then Simikot trip will best.
-The Culture, tradition and people live hood has been preserved from centaury.
-They are staying in stone huts plastered with mud house and the making their livelihood with animal husbandry.
-People of here are practicing Bonpo Buddhism, every village have monastery, Chorten, Stupa and Mane wall.
+From Simikot the trail goes south along the bank of Humla Karnali River deep below Simkot, and east past several exciting villages called Bargauon - The - Dojam then further up the Nyin Valley and the remote northeastern corner of Humla.
+To the northwest, a high as well as a low trail bring you along the upper Humla Karnali river valley, and eventually to Tibet.
+A more northerly trail takes you to the remote but inhabited Limi Valley.
+A beautiful Saipal Himal (7,031 m) is one of the highest mountains of this trip; pasture land with a herd of Yaks and wild goats makes your trip superb.
+If you like to study the almost century back History of Tibet, then the Simikot trip will best.
+The Culture, tradition, and people live hood has been preserved from century.
+They are staying in stone huts plastered with mud houses and making their livelihood with animal husbandry.
+People here are practicing Bonpo Buddhism, every village has a monastery, Chorten, Stupa, and Mane wall.
 The colorful Buddhist praying flag has been flirting every house and most of the hills.
-The main tribes of Humla are Nyinba, Bynsi, Limipa and Khampa, still they are following Polyandry marriage system in the society.
+The main tribes of Humla are Nyinba, Bynes, Limipa, and Khampa, still, they are following the Polyandry marriage system in society.

 The main access of the Humla Simikot Trekking is Nepalgunj to Simikot (2910 m) by scheduled flights.
-There is direct bus service from Kathmandu to Nepalgunj and flight from Kathmandu.
-As alternate route for the Humala trip; you can fly from Surkhet to Simikot, but flights are flying occasionally, it is a kind of game.
-Most of the time the helicopter charter flight from Surkhet for the shipment of food, medicinal herbs, essential oils and some other export products.
-Indian pilgrimage tourists make charter flight to Simokot and visit to the Manasarovar and Kailash trip.
-There is not motor able road in the Humla, so far.
+There is a direct bus service from Kathmandu to Nepalgunj and a flight from Kathmandu.
+As an alternate route for the Humala trip; you can fly from Surkhet to Simikot, but flights are flying occasionally, it is a kind of game.
+Most of the time the helicopter charter flight from Surkhet for the shipment of food, medicinal herbs, essential oils, and some other export products.
+Indian pilgrimage tourists make the charter flight to Simokot and visit the Manasarovar and Kailash trip.
+There is no motorable road in the Humla, so far.
 The shortest walk to the Simikot is from Sanfebagar in Accham District (10 days hike for a local).
 And another alternative to walk out of Humla into Bajura District and the Kolti Airport and sit there and guess when the next aircraft will arrive.

-Simikot is in restricted area, you need special permit through authorize trekking agency.
-For this you need to be at list two people in a group and proper trekking Guide.
-We at Nepal Mother House is glad to organize Humla Simikot trek by expert local Guide and porters according your holiday schedule and requirements.
-As this is rain Shadow area, there is less rain during monsoon, so Jun and July also good time for Simikot trekking.
-But Mid September to November at autumn and March to May are best time at spring.
-Why not join with us for your lifetime experience in the Himalaya then.
+Simikot is in a restricted area, you need a special permit through an authorized trekking agency.
+For this, you need to be at list two people in a group and a proper trekking Guide.
+We at Nepal Mother House are glad to organize the Humla Simikot trek by expert local Guides and porters according to your holiday schedule and requirements.
+As this is a rain Shadow area, there is less rain during the monsoon, so Jun and July also good times for Simikot trekking.
+But Mid September to November in autumn and March to May are the best time in spring.
+Why not join us for your lifetime experience in the Himalaya then.